Lou-Martin/extending_testing_p2_challenge/test_plan.md

 Actual Result:

-Test Script 4: Updates Supersedes Originals
+~~Test Script 4: Updates Supersedes Originals~~ Removed due to timeconstraints

 Precondition: Populate the originals and updates directories with files.
 Some files in updates have the same surname as those in originals.
 Action: Create an allowlist file with all the surnames used in the originals directory.